orsonteodoro/oiledmachine-overlay/README.md

 [4] The current LLVM slot minimum for C++ 17 is based on GPU compatibility, LTS distro default and max allowed LLVM, and LLVM availability on this overlay which currently is set at LLVM 18 minimum.

+[5] While it is true that ROCm 6.4 and 7.0 uses LLVM 19, full ROCm support
+    assumes that GCC 12 or 13 is available for prebuilt binaries against libstdc++.

 Consider the following release cycles when choosing a mutually exclusive gcc_slot_*: